UFISH-Team/U-Probe/README.md

 ```
 pip install -r requirements.txt
 ```
-If using pip, user need to install Bowtie2, Blast and MMseqs2.
+If using pip, user needs to install Bowtie2, Blast and MMseqs2.

 ## Development